Index

 A Rich Literary and Cultural Heritage

-Combe Martin has connections to renowned artists, famous novelists, and prominent antiquarians.
+Combe Martin has connections to renowned artists, famous novelists, and Royal silver mines.
 This historic coastal village has also attracted celebrities, and it has played a role in significant events throughout its history.

-Our separate article on Combe Martin's famous people highlights notable figures from the village's history, including the controversial Bishop John Jewel (Anglican, 1522-1571) and Sir Richard Pollard (by 1505-1542).
+Our separate article on Combe Martin's famous people highlights notable figures from the village's history, including the controversial Bishop John Jewel (Anglican, 1522-1571) and Sir Richard Pollard (c.1505-1542).
 An unpopular figure, Pollard was granted the manor of Combe Martin for his services to King Henry VIII.

-Among our many articles is a history of smuggling in North Devon, highlighting how the region's rugged coastline and secluded beaches made it an ideal location in the illicit national 'free trade' of the 18th and early 19th centuries.
+The region's rugged coastline and secluded beaches made it an ideal location in the illicit national 'free trade' of the 18th and early 19th centuries.
+Among our many articles is a history of smuggling in North Devon.

 Sustainable Heritage Tourism